DvorakPavel/sc300-entra-lab/notes/33-tenant-hardening-final-review.md

 - Tested passkey registration in Microsoft Authenticator — fails on desktop without Bluetooth for cross-device authentication.
 - Revoked sessions and confirmed successful sign-in with password + Authenticator push.
 - Confirmed the final state of all 11 Conditional Access policies.
+- Expanded SSPR from pilot group to All Users via Password Reset blade.
+- Bulk-assigned MFA phone method to all users via PowerShell (`New-MgUserAuthenticationPhoneMethod`).
+- Investigated Identity Secure Score — discovered Score checks deprecated legacy Identity Protection blade instead of CA policies.
+- Navigated to legacy IP blade via direct Azure Portal URL, confirmed "Policy enforcement" toggle is greyed out (read-only).
+- Documented all unachievable Score points with root cause analysis.
+- Final Score after 48h refresh: 43.82%.

 ## Result

-The tenant security posture was hardened by transitioning five Conditional Access policies from Report-only to Enforced mode.
-This follows the production deployment pattern of monitoring in Report-only mode before enforcement.
-The final configuration includes 8 enforced and 3 intentionally Report-only policies.
+The tenant was hardened by transitioning five CA policies from Report-only to Enforced, expanding SSPR to all users, and bulk-assigning MFA phone methods.
+Identity Secure Score improved from 38.03% to 43.82%.
+Investigation revealed that ~33 additional points are unachievable due to platform limitations (deprecated legacy IP blade, break-glass account design, Purview license requirement).

 ## Lessons learned

 - Report-only to Enforced transition follows the recommended production workflow: deploy in Report-only, monitor sign-in logs for impact, then enforce.
-- Risk-based policies (sign-in risk and user risk) are among the highest contributors to the Identity Secure Score.
 - Not all policies should be enforced — app-specific demo policies and lab-specific session controls are intentionally left in Report-only.
-- Emergency access (break-glass) accounts must remain excluded from all Conditional Access policies to prevent lockout.
+- Emergency access (break-glass) accounts must remain excluded from all CA policies to prevent lockout.
 - Daily admin accounts should NOT be excluded from CA policies — BG accounts serve as the safety net.
-- Identity Secure Score updates are not immediate — changes can take up to 48 hours to reflect in the score.
 - "Require authentication strength" and "Require multifactor authentication" in CA Grant controls are NOT interchangeable — the authentication strength framework can behave differently even when set to "Multifactor authentication" level.
 - Phishing-resistant MFA (passkeys) via Microsoft Authenticator requires Bluetooth between desktop and phone for cross-device authentication.
-Without Bluetooth, a physical FIDO2 USB key or Windows Hello for Business is needed.
-- The hardening process demonstrates the full lifecycle: design → implement (Report-only) → validate → enforce.
+- Identity Secure Score evaluates risk-based policies through the deprecated legacy Identity Protection blade, not through Conditional Access.
+The legacy blade is read-only (retiring October 2026) — making those Score points permanently unachievable.
+Known bug since 2022.
+- Break-glass accounts without MFA is correct security design, but Score penalizes it.
+Document the deliberate exception rather than "fixing" a gap that isn't one.
+- Bulk phone assignment via Graph API does not satisfy Score's MFA registration check — users must complete interactive registration themselves.
+- SSPR configured for a pilot group gives 0 Score points.
+Only "All users" counts.
+- Always investigate what Score actually checks before chasing the number.
+A low score with documented rationale demonstrates more expertise than a high score without context.

 ## Evidence